 History of Customs in the Philippines

-Historical records show that the customs service in the Philippines began centuries back long before it was discovered during the western expeditionary.
-The Philippines already had a flourishing trade agreement with countries of Southeast Asia, but since money at that time wasn’t the medium of exchange, people resorted to the barter system of commodities.
+Historical records show that the customs service in the Philippines began centuries back.
+Long before it was discovered during the western expeditionary.
+The Philippines already had a flourishing trade agreement with countries of Southeast Asia.
+But since money at that time wasn’t the medium of exchange, people resorted to the barter system of commodities.

 The Spanish Regime